awsdocs/amazon-chime-sdk-developer-guide/doc_source/chime-sdk-meetings-regions.md

 This diagram shows the typical flow of data through the control and media Regions\.

-![\[Diagram showing the flow of data through the Amazon Chime control and media Regions.\]](http://docs.aws.amazon.com/chime-sdk/latest/dg/images/control-media-regions.png)
+![\[Diagram showing the flow of data through the Amazon Chime SDK control and media Regions.\]](http://docs.aws.amazon.com/chime-sdk/latest/dg/images/control-media-regions.png)

 ## Choosing a control region<a name="choose-meeting-region"></a>